 Coastal escapes, weekend breaks, and city excursions, there is perhaps no other place in the world where such a variety of countries can be found just a quick plane ride away as there is to be discovered in Europe.
-Here are twelve city breaks in Europe you’ll want to take!
+Here are fifteen city breaks in Europe you’ll want to take!

 Why you should visit | Antwerp is the city of Rubens, a great introduction to Belgium